Bay Islands Department: Islands

 Guanaja is the second largest island and is even more mountainous than Roatán.
 Geographically it features a series of hills, the highest of which rises to over 350 m above sea level, which is the highest elevation present in the Bay Islands.
 Alluvial plains characterize the areas between the hills.

 Utila is third in size and is characterized by low mangrove swamps and a few small, low hills on its eastern end.
 The soils on this island are uncharacteristically fertile, perhaps owing to the islands's flat topography as well as volcanic tuffs and basalt lavas through coralline limestone.

 Barbareta, Morat, and the Hog Islands are all small and rugged.
 Barbareta can be distinguished by the fact that it contains numerous hills, the tallest one reaching a height of 143 m, above sea level.
 Approximately one-third of Barbareta is covered by serpentinite, making it the island with the largest deposit of serpentine among the Bay Islands.
 Morat, the smallest and flattest island, consists of just one ridge with two hills, which are composed mainly of sedimentary rocks, with some serpentinite intrusions.

 The Bay Islands have no rivers and a small number of streams, which usually end at mangrove swamps (of which there are plenty on the Islands).
 There are, however, a large number of cool water springs in the Islands.
 Roatán features an intricate system of waterways on the south of the island, formed by the salt-water lagoons and drowned valleys on the island.

 Environment

 The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of white-crowned pigeons, chimney swifts and yellow-naped amazons.

 History

 Pre-Columbian era

 It is unknown exactly when human presence arrived on the islands, but archaeological studies find an organized presence on the islands long before European colonization.
 Archaeological sites such as Plan Grande in Guanaja show a level of sophistication and hierarchical organization of these towns throughout the archipelago.
-The islands served as a bridge between the intermediate area and the Mesoamerican world, since in addition to the presence of Intermediate peoples such as the Pech, evidence of Mayan presence and native Nahua speaking has been found.
+The islands served as a bridge between the intermediate area and the Mesoamerican world, since in addition to the presence of Intermediate peoples such as the Pech, evidence of Maya presence and native Nahua speakers has been found.